VincenzoRocchi/reminder_backend/README.md

 # Reminder App

-A comprehensive backend system for businesses (such as accounting firms) to manage and send reminders to their clients via email, SMS, and WhatsApp, with integrated payment capabilities.
+A comprehensive backend system for businesses (such as accounting firms) to manage and send reminders to their clients via email, SMS, and WhatsApp.

 ## Features

 - **User & Client Management**: Register, authenticate, and manage business users and their clients
 - **Business Management**: Create and manage business accounts with customized settings
-- **Reminder System**: Set up one-time or recurring reminders with different types (deadlines, payments, etc.)
+- **Reminder System**: Set up one-time or recurring reminders with different types (deadlines, notifications, etc.)
 - **Multi-channel Notifications**: Send reminders via email, SMS, or WhatsApp
 - **Scheduling**: Automated reminder delivery at specified times with manual trigger option
-- **Payment Integration**: Include payment links (Stripe) in reminders for easy client transactions
-- **Dashboard & Analytics**: Monitor notification history and payment status
+- **Dashboard & Analytics**: Monitor notification history and status
-- **Error Handling**: Robust error handling for notification delivery and payment processing
+- **Error Handling**: Robust error handling for notification delivery
 - **Event-Driven Architecture**: Centralized event system for tracking and monitoring application events

 ## Technology Stack